Provides online therapy

 Weekdays (as early as 7 am and as late as 6 pm) and some Saturdays

 Sharing your story with someone new is an act of courage, and a good fit (“click”) is crucial for the unique relationship of therapy to be helpful.
 For these reasons, I emphasize authenticity, trust, and humor in my work, when struggles get in the way of fun, and suffering becomes too familiar.
-Friends and family hopefully are there when you need them, yet a therapist can provide additional essentials: individual attention from a nonjudgmental viewpoint, in a safe environment.

 My doctoral degree (PhD) in clinical psychology is from the University of Rhode Island, where I conducted research in human sexuality.
 I grew up in North Dakota and, following graduate school, Minnesota was home for over 20 years before I got really cold and decided to begin a new adventure in Colorado.